MicrosoftDocs/entra-docs/docs/architecture/establish-applications.md

 ---
 title: Establish applications in the Microsoft Entra ID ecosystem
-description: How to use Microsoft Entra ID to establish identity for applications to request tokens and for APIs to access resources.
+description: Use Microsoft Entra ID to help establish identity for applications to request tokens and for APIs to access resources.
 customer-intent: As an independent software developer, I want to learn how to use Microsoft Entra ID to establish identity so my apps request tokens and my APIs access resources.
 author: jricketts
 manager: martinco